Drought conditions likely to linger in Missouri River basin - News Break

 Drought conditions likely to linger in Missouri River basin

-OMAHA — This year is shaping up to be one of the driest on record because drought conditions are lingering throughout most of the Missouri River basin.
+OMAHA, Neb.
+(AP) — This year is shaping up to be one of the driest on record because drought conditions are lingering throughout most of the Missouri River basin.
 The U.S. Army Corps of Engineers said Thursday that this year could be the 10th driest year on record along the river.
-Officials cut their forecast again this month and now they predict that only 15.6 million acre feet of water will flow into the river this year, which is about 60% of the average of 25.8 million acre feet.journalstar.com
+Officials cut their forecast again this month and now they predict that only 15.6 million acre feet of water will flow into the river this year, which is about 60% of the average of 25.8 million acre feet.southeast.newschannelnebraska.com

 Comments / 0